 Design and Textiles

-Design and Textiles (A/T/V)
+Design and Textiles (A/T/M)

 Design and Textiles allows students to become discerning consumers in a global marketplace.
 They develop confidence to pursue a variety of study options, employment and lifelong leisure activities.